RadoslawKzm/LogObsPoC/backend/exceptions/README_internal_codes.md

 General AuthenticationError Base Error.<br>
 _Probable cause: Unexpected and Uncaught base exception_
 #### <a id='code-1101'></a> `1101` UnauthorizedError
-Invalid or missing authentication.<br>
+External message: Invalid or missing authentication.<br>
 _Probable cause: Missing or invalid authentication token._
 #### <a id='code-1102'></a> `1102` SessionExpiredError
-Session expired.
+External message: Session expired.
 Please log in again.<br>
 _Probable cause: User session or token has expired._
 #### Authorization Codes
 #### <a id='code-1200'></a> `1200` AuthorizationError
 General AuthorizationError Base Error.<br>
 _Probable cause: Unexpected and Uncaught base exception_
 #### <a id='code-1201'></a> `1201` ForbiddenError
-You do not have permission to access this resource.<br>
+External message: You do not have permission to access this resource.<br>
 _Probable cause: User lacks sufficient permissions._
 ### Api Codes
 #### <a id='code-2000'></a> `2000` ApiError